geekwolf-cloud/geekwolf.cloud/docs/_posts/2024-08-05-Windows-Service-Account-Overview.md

 **Where Passwords Are Stored:**
 - **Securely Managed by Windows:** The password for an MSA is automatically generated and managed by Windows, and it's stored in Active Directory.
 The password is rotated automatically, and no human interaction is required.
-- **Stored Temporarily in Memory:** The service uses the MSA password stored temporarily in system memory.
-While Windows minimizes exposure, the password could potentially be harvested if the system is compromised and attackers gain privileged access.
+- **Stored Temporarily in Memory:** The service uses the MSA password hash stored temporarily in system memory.
+While Windows minimizes exposure, the password hash could potentially be harvested if the system is compromised and attackers gain privileged access.

 **Security Implications:**
 - **Automatic Password Management:** MSAs automatically manage passwords, changing them regularly without requiring administrative intervention, reducing the risk of weak or stale passwords.